amyshi218/amyshi218/README.md

 I am a software engineer specializing in full-stack development in JavaScript.
 I enjoy solving problems and improving systems.
 I am always looking for innovative ways to improve myself.

-Interested in my background and want to set up a time to chat?
+Want to chat?
 DM me on [LinkedIn](https://www.linkedin.com/in/amy-shi218/)

 ### Languages & Tools